Your privacy is important to us

 External Privacy Notice

-Sparq, operating under the Saville Group Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of all of our Customers and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+Sparq Live Limited trading as Sparq understands that your privacy is important to you and that you care about how your personal data is used.
+We respect and value the privacy of all of our customers and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 1: Information About Us